TheGeekOfAllTrades/ZimacubeAI_Local_Domain/README.md

 - Compute host for DNS & Reverse proxy

 # **Setup the Zimacube for AI Apps**
-- Setup and log into Zimacube, get it up and running as your system.
+- Setup and log into ZimaOS on the Zimacube, to get it up and running with your system preferences.
 - Power down, and install RTX A2000 GPU, then power back on.
 - Visit app store and download WebUI app